yunguan-wang/SPROD/README.md

 `single_with_img` is for use cases where a small dataset with matching tif image is present.
 The data is processed in one run.

 `batch_with_img` is for use cases where a big dataset with matching tif image is present.
-The data is processed in small subsampled patches.
+The data is processed in small subsampled runs.

 `single_pseudoimage` is for use cases where matching image is not avalable.
 Cluster probablities of each spot is used as features for sprod.